 - Don’t over charge or under charge

-- Use varying priced content to drive interest in more expensive content
+- Use varying priced content to drive interest to more expensive content

 - Continually evaluate your content to make sure the price is still fair